 If you happen to be married to an EU spouse* (say, a Danish gal like me) however, and you’re traveling together with them to France, then you get the benefit of skipping a few steps.
 Instead of applying for a long-term visa before you arrive, you can actually wait until after you get here to start the process.
 Also you’ll be able to skip the long-term visa step and apply directly for a carte de séjour (CDS = residence card) which will not only give you the right to stay, but also to work in France.
 It’s a pretty sweet deal.

-*NOTE1/ It’s Different For French Spouses: If you’re married to a FRENCH national, the application process is different yet again!
+*NOTE1/ It’s Different For Spouses Of French Nationals: If you’re married to a French national, the application process is different yet again!
 I won’t be covering how to apply for a CDS if you’re married to a local.
 For that, read more HERE.

 What Carte De Sejour Will You Be Applying For?